Classes

 object every time.
 Here we have a factory constructor

-named origin
+named origin.

-Factory constructors are the only kinds of constructors that interfaces can have.
+return SINGLETON-ORIGIN_Factory constructors are the only kinds of constructors that interfaces can have.
 You cannot instantiate an interface, so regular constructors are not possible.
 An example of this is ByteArray, which is actually an interface because there are several different implementations.
 The constructors return a "regular" ByteArray:

 ba1 := ByteArray 10 // Constructs a ByteArray with 10 zeros. ba2 := ByteArray 5: it * 2 // Constructs #[0, 2, 4, 6, 8]